 So many pet bearded dragons are fat that it is becoming the ‘norm’.
 Overweight reptiles are open to serious health issues.
-How fat is too fat?
+Is my bearded dragon fat and how fat is too fat?
 There is no safe zone in the fat range.

 How do I know if my Bearded Dragon is too Fat?

-- Distended abdomen and jowls are quite noticeable,
+- Abdomen – Distended abdomen is quite noticeable,

 Problems with being overweight include: